getify/You-Dont-Know-JS/up & going/ch1.md

 When comparing the string `"99.99"` to the number `99.99`, most people would agree they are equivalent.
 But they're not exactly the same, are they?
 It's the same value in two different representations, two different *types*.
 You could say they're "loosely equal," couldn't you?

 To help you out in these common situations, JavaScript will sometimes kick in and *implicitly* coerce values to the matching types.

-//TODO Kyle: The preceding paras frequently italicized "types," but I think some of it was unnecessary.
-Just calling to your attention in case you disagree.

 So if you use the `==` loose equals operator to make the comparison `"99.99" == 99.99`, JavaScript will convert the left-hand side `"99.99"` to its `number` equivalent `99.99`.
 The comparison then becomes `99.99 == 99.99`, which is of course `true`.